frequently asked questions

 Questions about Design/Construction:

-• If voters approve the referendum, the district would move into the design phase through the fall of 2026.
+• If voters approve the referendum, the district would move into the design phase in Spring 2026.
 The design phase would include input from staff, parents, and residents.
-Construction would likely begin in spring of 2027, with project completion estimated before the start of the 2028/2029 school year.
+Construction would likely begin in late spring of 2027, with project completion estimated in the fall of 2028.

 • The district has worked closely with ICS, a consulting firm experienced in school construction, to estimate the project cost.
 The district will continue to work with ICS throughout the construction process to ensure the project remains on time and on budget.

-• Yes, discussions with MnDOT and our design team started a year ago.
+• Yes, discussions with MnDOT and our design team started a year and a half ago.
 If the referendum is passed, MnDOT is prepared to meet with our team to consider safety suggestions for the 169 intersection.

-• Election Day is Tuesday, November 4.
-Early voting will begin on Friday, September 19, and be available through Monday, November 3.
-Learn more on the Voting page.
+• Election Day is Tuesday, April 14, 2026.
+Early voting will begin on Friday, February 27, and will be available through Monday, April 13.

 • Yes, the sample ballot can be viewed here.

 • Yes.
-Residents can vote early in person from Friday, September 19, to Monday, November 3, at the Aitkin County Auditor’s Office.
+All district residents can vote early in person starting Friday, February 27, through Monday, April 13, at the Aitkin County Auditor’s office (307 2nd Street NW, Aitkin, MN 56431), including residents of Crow Wing County.
 Residents can also vote early by mail.
-Learn more about early voting on the Voting page.
+Learn more about early voting on the Vote Page

-• Residents can explore this website to learn more about the referendum.
-Please use the Connect page to send questions or feedback to the district.
+• Please use the Connect page to send questions or feedback to the district.